Ramirez-B/Project_JavaScript_Syntax_Mixed_Messages/README.md

 # Project JavaScript Syntax: Mixed Messages

-This project is part of the Career Path of Full-Stack Engineer made by Codecademy,
+This project is part of the Career Path of Full-Stack Engineer made by Codecademy.

 ## The project's objectives are: